GeorgGrassler/biotsavart_vector_potential/README.md

-# Biot-Savart for Vector potential calculation
+# Biot-Savart

-A simple `FORTRAN` module for the vector potential calculation from a set of coils expressed as a polygon chain.
+A simple `FORTRAN` module for the vector potential/magnetic field calculation from a set of coils expressed as a polygon chain.